 About Alexandro

-Currently completing his bachelor's degree in piano performance with a minor in jazz studies at the University of Idaho (Class of 2025), Alexandro brings a versatile and dynamic approach to his work.
-Whether performing a Debussy prelude, a jazz standard, or one of his own compositions, he strives to tell compelling stories through sound.
-He’s had the privilege of studying under renowned mentors including Roger McVey, Sam Welsh, Eneida Larti, Dan Bukvich, Kate Skinner, and Ruby Fulton.
+A recent graduate of the University of Idaho with his bachelor's of music in piano performance with a minor in jazz studies at the University of Idaho, Alexandro brings a versatile and dynamic approach to his work.
+Whether performing a Beethoven piano sonata, a jazz standard, or one of his own compositions, he strives to tell compelling stories through sound and color.
+During his time at the University of Idaho, he’s had the privilege of studying under renowned mentors including Roger McVey, Dan Bukvich, Sam Welsh, Eneida Larti, Kate Skinner, Vern Sielert, Max Wolpert, and Ruby Fulton.

 Alexandro’s musical journey is shaped not just by performance, but also by education and cultural advocacy.
-A proud Hispanic musician, he is passionate about amplifying Latin American voices in classical and jazz music.
-He has presented lectures and performances on Mexican composers at conferences and public venues, and in 2024, he traveled to Mexico City to conduct research on Manuel María Ponce through a grant-funded project with the Ponce Project Music Foundation.
+A proud first generation musician and student, he is passionate about amplifying Latin American voices in music and educational spaces.
+He has presented lectures and performances on Mexican composers and traditional Mexican music at various music education conferences, and in 2024, he traveled to Mexico City to conduct research on Manuel María Ponce through a grant-funded project with the University of Idaho’s College of Letters, Arts, and Social Sciences.

 Contact me!